 Potting soil is usually prepared by composting various organic residues and used to grow certain horticulture plants in contained greenhouses.
-Most commercially available brands of potting soil have specific chemical and physical characters related to their bulk and particle density, size distribution and water holding capacity as well as carbon-to-nitrogen (C/N ratio, cation exchange capacity, buffering action, quantity and availability of nutrients and pH value.
-No doubt, microorganisms have a beneficial role both in composting and bio-furnishing potting soils.
-Saber (1996) confirmed that bio-fortification gives rise to composting of many agricultural residues to potting soils.

-The present work aims to maximize the role of microorganisms in composting certain agricultural residues to potting soil.
+The best potting mixture in which plant can grow well should have proper chemical, biological and physical characters related to their bulk and particle density, particle size distribution and water holding capacity as well as C/N ratio, cation exchange capacity, buffering action, quantity and availability of nutrients and pH value, that furnish a good ecosystem for plant growth.
+No doubt, microorganisms have a beneficial role both in composting and biofurnishing potting soils.
+Saber (1996) confirmed that biofortification with a mixed culture of aerobic cellulose decomposing microorganisms, gives rise to composting of many agricultural residues to potting soils.
+The present work aims to maximize the role of cellulose decomposing microorganisms, on composting certain agricultural residues to potting soil.